 NAFSA urges the White House to lead the development of a detailed international education strategy.
-Building off the Joint Statement of Principles issued on July 26, 2021 by the U.S. Departments of State and Education, and working in close partnership with key international education stakeholders, the strategy should set targets, support policies, and fund programs to:
+Building off the Joint Statement of Principles issued on July 26, 2021 by the U.S. Departments of State and Education, and working in close partnership with key international education stakeholders, the strategy should set targets, support policies, promote effective administrative structures, and fund programs to:

 - increase the number and diversity of international students at U.S. higher education institutions;